Sam Tomkins: Matt Bowen a 'great replacement', says Pat Richards

 New signing Matt Bowen will be a "great replacement" for outgoing full-back Sam Tomkins at Wigan, says Pat Richards.

-Tomkins, 24, will leave at the end of the season, with New Zealand Warriors paying a world-record fee to sign the England international.
+Tomkins, 24, will leave at the end of the season, with to sign the England international.

 Bowen, 31, has agreed a one-year deal with Wigan after ending his 11-year association with North Queensland.

 "He'll add a lot to the Super League competition, not just Wigan," winger Richards told BBC Radio Manchester.

 "Positionally, I think he's one of the best in the world.
 He's great on his feet and he's got a great pass on him.
 He'll be a great replacement for Sam.

 "He's a real quality player and I'm sure it won't take long for him to fit into the Wigan structure.
 The coaching staff will utilise his strengths and he'll certainly be a great signing."

 Bowen, capped once by Australia in 2004, has the option of extending his stay at the DW Stadium by a further year.